jackyspeed/aboutzhangshu/index.md

 - T. Wang, **S. Zhang**, J. Dong, L. Liu, and H. Yu, “Automatic evaluation of the degree of facial nerve paralysis,” Multimedia tools and applications, vol. 75, no. 19, pp. 11893–11908, 2016.
 - T. Wang, J. Dong, X. Sun, **S. Zhang**, and S. Wang, “Automatic recognition of facial movement for paralyzed face,” Bio-medical materials and engineering, vol. 24, no. 6, pp. 2751–2760, 2014.
 - T. Wang, L. Qi, J. Dong, **S. Zhang**, and S. Wang, “Facial paralysis grading: are achromatic images sufficient?,” Percept.
 ECVP Abstr., vol. 43, p.
 19, 2014.

 ---

+## Academic experience

+As international conference pc chair / member for

+- 2020 IEEE International Conference on Awareness Science and Technology, iCAST2020
+- 2020 IEEE International Conference on Trust, Security and Privacy in Computing and Communications, TrustCom2020
+- 2019 Smart World Congress, SmartWorld2019
+- 2018 International Conference on Advances in Signal, Image and Video Processing, SIGNAL2018
+- 2017 International Conference on Ubiquitous Intelligence and Computing, UIC2017

+As reviewer for

+- IEEE Transactions on Human-Machine Systems
+- Neurocomputing
+- International Journal of Automation and Computing
+- 2018 International Conference on Robotics and Automation
+- 2018 IEEE Conference on Automatic Face and Gesture Recognition
+- 2017 IEEE International Conference on Systems, Man, and Cybernetics
+- 2017 International Conference on Graphic and Image Processing
+- 2016 Asian Conference on Computer Vision
+- 2015 IEEE International Conference on Systems, Man, and Cybernetics

+---